Dr. H. Ukani

 Because tummy tuck surgery is such a popular procedure, Dr. Ukani has fielded countless questions about it over the years.
 Below are answers to some of the questions he hears most often.

 Consistent exercise and a sensible diet are essential to having a healthy, attractive body, but there are limitations.
-Once the skin and abdominal muscles are stretched to the point where they have lost elasticity, there is nothing you can do on your own to restore the firm, flattened look you want.
+Once the skin is stretched to the point where it has lost elasticity and abdominal muscles are separated (a condition called diastasis recti), there is nothing you can do on your own to restore the firm, flattened look you want.
 Your plastic surgeon must surgically remove the excess skin and repair the abdominal muscles.

 Yes, a tummy tuck can get rid of stretch marks, but only those that are on the skin that is removed.
 Usually, this means stretch marks that lie below the belly button.
 Stretch marks above the belly button usually end up below it after surgery and can then be hidden by underwear.